accordproject/ergo/docs/manual/Language.rst

 Types
 -----

-One either import an existing CTO file, or declare types within Ergo itself.
+In Ergo, types are based on the Hyperledger Composer Modeling Language (referred to in this document as CTO models). https://hyperledger.github.io/composer/reference/cto_language.htm.
+One can either import an existing CTO file, or declare types within Ergo itself.
+One can either import an existing CTO file, or declare types within Ergo itself.

 As we have seen in previous examples, one can refer to types in variable